 Played with in the case of Itachi.
 He sacrificed his family, his home, his reputation, basically everything, to protect the Leaf and avert the civil war his family's coup would have caused.
 But he also kept his younger brother alive and repeatedly mind-raped the kid, forcing him to grow up into a bitter obsessive lunatic for reasons that are subject to change at any given moment.
 To date it's been narrowed down to either because he wanted to die at Sasuke's hands (which he didn't, making his efforts totally meaningless) or because he (allegedly) loved the Sauce too much to kill him.

-And last but certainly least.
+And last but certainly not least.
 Tobi, or Obito, has shades of this.
 Is he really doing this to create a better world?
 Or is he doing this so he can see his beloved Rin again?
 Also note he outright admitted he started the Fourth Shinobi War because Rin died.

 Ouran High School Host Club's Tamaki seems to have this attitude, but then goes through major character development it turns out he's always been The Messiah... while still happily bragging about how awesome he is.